Eddie Rosario Player Props: Braves vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.71 team ERA that ranks fourth among all league pitching staffs.
+- The Rays have the third-ranked team ERA among all MLB pitching staffs (3.68).

-- The Rays rank 11th in baseball in home runs allowed (93 total, one per game).
+- Rays pitchers combine to rank 11th in baseball in home runs given up (94 total, one per game).

-- Glasnow (2-2 with a 4.50 ERA and 56 strikeouts in 36 2/3 innings pitched) gets the start for the Rays, his eighth of the season.
+- Bradley makes the start for the Rays, his 13th of the season.
+He is 5-4 with a 5.11 ERA and 76 strikeouts in 56 1/3 innings pitched.

-- In his most recent time out on Saturday, the right-hander tossed 5 2/3 innings against the Seattle Mariners, allowing three earned runs while surrendering seven hits.
+- In his most recent time out on Sunday, the right-hander tossed 3 1/3 innings against the Seattle Mariners, giving up five earned runs while surrendering nine hits.

-- The 29-year-old has an ERA of 4.50, with 14 strikeouts per nine innings, in seven games this season.
-Opposing hitters have a .239 batting average against him.
+- In 12 games this season, the 22-year-old has a 5.11 ERA and 12.1 strikeouts per nine innings, while allowing a batting average of .267 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.